 Oysters can be the richest foods of zinc that we know, with a portion of about 110 grams, provides almost seven times the daily requirement of zinc.
 The same portion of mussels covers about 45% of the DV (daily value) of iron and a whopping 144% of the DV of selenium to power the body’s antioxidant system.

 The same amount of mussels provides about a quarter of the calcium needs of many people, as well as the needs of a whole day of selenium.
 Other forms of seafood should not be neglected, such as shrimp and squid are nutritious, but they are high in cholesterol.

 While some people may choose a pesco-vegetarian diet in addition to maximizing their intake of omega-3 fatty acids that are found in fatty fish, such as salmon, trout, sardines, and mackerel, there are many varieties of sea fish and freshwater to available.
 Eating two portions of fatty fish per week will provide a good ratio of omega-3 and omega-6.

-Yes, in addition, most of them as well as vegetarians, includes both dairy and egg products into their diet.
+Yes, in addition, most of them, as well as vegetarians, include both dairy and egg products into their diet.
 But the choice is yours.

 There is certainly evidence that a food model like this may have positive impacts on some chronic diseases.
 In addition, research in 2013, the analysis of the Adventist Health Study-2 found that the vegetarian who also add fish, had lower levels of blood cholesterol, as well as a minor risk of diabetes, blood pressure, and metabolic syndrome compared to non-vegetarians.